WallarooLabs/blog.wallaroolabs.com/content/post/hello-wallaroo.md

 +++
 > We handle the hard infrastructure problems so you don’t have to.

-Welcome to the Sendence Engineering blog.
+Welcome to the Wallaroo Labs Engineering blog.
 I'm writing today to introduce you to Wallaroo, the product we've been working on for a little over a year now.
 Wallaroo is a framework for writing event-by-event distributed data processing applications.
 We’ve designed it to handle demanding high-throughput, low-latency tasks where accuracy of results is key.
 If you are familiar with the “big data” landscape, Wallaroo falls into the “streaming data” category along with tools like Storm, Heron, and Samza.

 When we set out to build Wallaroo, we had a few goals in mind.
 We wanted to improve the state of the art for streaming data processing by providing better per-worker throughput, dramatically lower latencies, simpler state management, and an easier operational experience.
 In this post, I’m going to touch on some of these points but not all of them.
 Over the course of the coming weeks, we will have a number of more technical in-depth posts on various aspects of Wallaroo and how we built it.
 Today, I’m here to set the stage for those future posts and give you an idea of what we are building.
 To that end, this post will: